neil-rubens/aws-lambda-scala-api-gateway/README.md

 * runtime: `Java 8`
 * upload a .ZIP file: `jar` produced by the `sbt assembly`; e.g. `target/scala-2.11/aws-lambda-scala-api-gateway-assembly-1.0.jar `
-* handler: specify a full quantified class name (no need to included the method): e.g.: `org.activeintel.lambda.seed.Handler`
+* handler: specify a full quantified class name (no need to included the method): e.g.: `org.activeintel.lambda.seed.post.Handler`
+    (for `get` use handler from another corresponding package `...seed.get.Handler`)
 * role: create `basic execution role` (if you haven't already)

 After your lambda function has been created; make sure that it run by doing a `test` from AWS console.

-# API Gateway
+# Integration of Lambda and API Gateway

 From `API Gateway` console; select your function
 (note that doing this from `lambda` console `API Endpoints` will result in exception; since some of the permissions don't get set up properly)

+## POST

-To test; pass the following in the `Request Body`:
+For testing, make sure to include corresponding bodies through `API Gateway`, and `Lambda` e.g. pass the following in the `Request Body`:

 ```
 {